-Vitamin A has been found to improve the appearance of your skin, beyond any anti-aging effects.
+Vitamin A has been found to improve the appearance of your skin, beyond any anti-ageing effects.

 Magnesium, when consumed at an optimal level, will improve your sleep quality and duration (and we all now know how important THAT is)!
-Check out our blog on the importance of getting a good night’s sleep HERE.
+Check out our blog on the importance of getting a good night’s sleep.
 Also, It can improve your exercise recovery rate.
-Because Magnesium is used in the cellular reactions that cause your muscles to move, when you exercise you deplete it a little and this can lead to ‘heavy legs’ and general overall stiffness.
-Eat more magnesium and you’ll recover faster from training (and as a bonus, you’ll probably cramp less if you suffer with this after-effect).
+Because Magnesium is used in the cellular reactions that cause your muscles to move when you exercise you deplete it a little and this can lead to ‘heavy legs’ and general overall stiffness.
+Eat more magnesium and you’ll recover faster from training (and as a bonus, you’ll probably cramp less if you suffer from this after-effect).

-So, the micronutrients in fruits and veg is important, but what else do they do?
+So, the micronutrients in fruits and veg are important, but what else do they do?

-Fruits and veg contains fibre – lots of it.
+Fruits and veg contain fibre – lots of it.
 This doesn’t, at face value, seem all that exciting.
 After all, we are told that fibre helps us poop and that’s about it.

 How wrong we are.

-Fibre is a vital nutrient which serves a number of functions.
-The main ones being hunger management, blood sugar regulation, blood cholesterol level improvements and, yes, digestive function.
+Fibre is a vital nutrient that serves a number of functions.
+The main ones are hunger management, blood sugar regulation, blood cholesterol level improvements and, yes, digestive function.
 Let’s take each in turn.

 In essence, some kinds of fibre absorb water and this causes the contents of your stomach to become a kind of gel.
 This gel makes it take a little longer for food to move from your stomach into your intestine.
 This isn’t you being ‘bunged up’, as I’ll explain in a second, but it’s actually a really beneficial thing to happen.
 You’re fuller for longer.
 Meaning that hunger pangs aren’t an issue: something especially useful while dieting.